michauhl/RBPBench/README.md

 ```

 This should result in a drop in conservation scores in the control sites.
-We can check this with the following example call:
+We can simply check this with the following example call:

 ```
 rbpbench con --in mrna_region_end_pos.bed --ctrl-in mrna_region_end_pos.50ds_shift.bed --phylop hg38.phyloP100way.bw --phastcons hg38.phastCons100way.bw --out mrna_region_end_pos_con_sc_out